ramyardaneshgar/THM-Writeup-Linux-Privilege-Escalation/README.md

 - **Vertical Privilege Escalation:** A standard user gains administrative or root access.
 - **Horizontal Privilege Escalation:** A user accesses another user’s account at the same privilege level, often leading to lateral movement within a network.

-While these initial tasks do not require any commands, the knowledge gained here is fundamental to the rest of the lab.

 ---